SamuelJZRobinson/Wisdom-Database/README.md

 ## Data Validation

-- A record must fill all database fields otherwise it's invalid.
+- A record must fill in all database fields otherwise it's invalid.

 ## Text Modifications